Arithmetic harmonic analysis on character and quiver varieties: Introduction

 \end{conjecture}

 In this paper we will present several consistency checks and prove several implications of this conjecture.
-For $k=1$ and $\mu^1=(n)$ Conjecture~\ref{main} reduces to \cite[Conjecture 4.2.1]{hausel-villegas} since, as mentioned, $\mathcal{M}_{\muhat}=\M_n$ in this case.
-For $g=0$ and $k=2$ the Cauchy formula \eqref{cauchy} or equivalently \eqref{g=0k=2} implies Conjecture~\ref{main} as in this case
+For example, we show in~\S\ref{indep-eigenv} that although $\M_\muhat$ itself depends on the choice of eigenvalues $H_c(\M_\muhat;x,y,t)$ is constant on a dense subset (in the analytic topology) of generic eigenvalues of multiplicities $\muhat$.
+This is consistent with (ii) of Conjecture~\ref{main}.